 Our Gender Equality Plan is based on HT’s context and needs and has been drafted based on an analysis carried out through a participative process among our staff with the aim of promoting equal opportunities and fairness across all genders within the HT community.

-A coordinating team, covering different HT functions, has been nominated by HT Director and will be led by our Director of Administration to support the implementation of the Plan.
-You can find further information and the full Gender Equality Plan here.
+A coordinating team, covering different HT functions, is nominated by HT Director and supports the implementation of the Plan.
+You can find further information on the latest Gender Equality Plan here.

 Manage Cookie Consent